goetas/twital/doc/en/source/api.rst

         }
     }

-This realy simple extension repalces, just befor compilation phase, all occurences of "foo" with "bar" from the input template.
+This really simple extension replaces,  all occurrences of "foo" with "bar" contained into the input template.
+This phase is done just before compilation process starts.

 .. note::
-    To see some examples of possible pre-filters please look at the source
+    To see some examples of possible pre-filters please look at the source code

 Crating a `postFilter`
 ~~~~~~~~~~~~~~~~~~~~~~

-Since Twital works internaly with `DOMDocument` that outputs out only XML, if you need to output a template in a different format
+Since Twital works internally with `DOMDocument <http://php.net/domdocument>`_,
+any template must be transformed into it.
+If you need to output a template in a different format
 you have to adapt it (eg HTML).

 .. code-block::